Skip to content

 Deploy from an Existing Repository

-Once you have selected the Create App button, then select the Pull from repo option and Continue.
+After selecting the Create App button, then select the Pull from repository option and click Get started.

-Options to create a new app including “Start with Blueprint” or “Pull from repo”
+Options to create a new app including “Select a Blueprint” or “Pull from repopository”.

 Now that you have chosen to deploy from an existing repository, you can select the repository and deploy it to our Headless Platform.
 Pushing code changes to the branch of your choice in your repository will then deploy updates to our Headless Platform automatically.